-As part of her human rights and international development practice, she has designed, managed, implemented and evaluated projects in more than 25 countries worldwide, most recently in Russia, Hungary, Sierra Leone, Zambia, South Korea, Yemen and Iraq.
-She has worked with a variety of international organizations and donors, including the UN Office of the High Commissioner for Human Rights, the UN Disability Program, UNAIDS, UNDP, the United States Agency of International Development, the US National Council on Disability, the European Union, the World Bank, American Institutes for Research, Disabled Peoplesí International, Handicap International (France), the Harvard Project on Disability, Landmine Survivors Network, the Center for International Rehabilitation, and the International Foundation for Election Systems (IFES).
+Prior to BBI, Lord served as senior partner and director of human rights and inclusive development at BlueLaw International LLP, a veteran-owned international law and development firm.
+While at BlueLaw, Lord worked in more than thirty countries, designing, managing, implementing, and evaluating human rights and inclusive development projects.
+Areas of specialization include human rights treaty negotiation and implementation, disability law and policy, health rights for marginalized populations, and human rights education and advocacy.
+She has worked with a variety of international organizations and donors, including the UN Office of the High Commissioner for Human Rights, the UN Disability Program, UNAIDS, UNDP, the United States Agency of International Development, the US National Council on Disability, the European Union, the World Bank, American Institutes for Research, Disabled Peoples’ International, Handicap International (France), the Harvard Project on Disability, Landmine Survivors Network, the Center for International Rehabilitation, and the International Foundation for Election Systems (IFES).

-She has taught courses in international public law and international human rights law at the University of Edinburgh, American Universityís School of International Service and the University of Baltimore School of Law.
-She is currently on the Disability Discrimination Summer School Faculty at the National University of Ireland (Galway) and serves as Research Associate of the Harvard Law School Project on Disability.
+Lord has taught courses in international public law and international human rights and disability law at the University of Edinburgh, American University’s School of International Service and the Washington College of Law, and the University of Baltimore School of Law.
+She is currently on the Disability Discrimination Summer School Faculty at the National University of Ireland (Galway) and serves as Senior Research Associate of the Harvard Law School Project on Disability.